oomek/attractplus/Layouts.md

      (boolean).
 Default is `false`.
    * `msg_width` - Get the width of the text message, in layout coordinates.
    * `msg_height` 🔶 Get the height of the text message, in layout coordinates.
-   * `font` - Get/set the name of the font used for this text.
-Default is the layout font name.
+   * `font` - Get/set the filename of the font used for this text.
+     If not set default font is used.
    * `margin` - Get/set the margin spacing in pixels to sides of the text.
      Default value is `-1` which calcualtes the margin based on the .char_size.
    * `shader` - Get/set the GLSL shader for this text.
 This can only be set to